Initial D (video game series): Stage 4

 It is also known in the updated version (Version 1.50) as Initial D Arcade Stage 4 Kai is the fourth release in the Initial D Arcade Stage series.
 Unlike the first three versions of the game, the game runs on the Sega Lindbergh hardware, uses a new card system, and features a new physics system.
-This arcade game also becomes the last game in Western before going to the next arcade game (Japanese language only).
-Only two new rivals such as God Hand and God Foot.
-Competitors from previous games such as Miki, the Tsucisaka Lan Evo team, Sakamoto, Nobuhiko Akiyama, and Tohru Suetsugu have been removed.
+This game was the last game to be released in the West.
+Only two new rivals, such as God Hand and God Foot.
+Competitors from previous games, such as Miki, the Tsucisaka Lan Evo team, Sakamoto, Nobuhiko Akiyama, Atsuro Kawai, and Tohru Suetsugu, have been removed.
 New courses such as Lake Akina, Myogi (new layout with four sections), and Tsukuba Fruit Line.
-Some cars featured in previous games such as the Lancer Evolution VII and Toyota Celica have been removed.
+Some cars featured in previous games, such as the Lancer Evolution VII and Toyota Celica have been removed.
+It was also the first game to feature online battles via Sega's ALL.net service and the start of its Initial D.net service only exclusive to Japan and Asia.

 Stage 5

-Released on February 25, 2009 in Japan, Initial D Arcade Stage 5 was the second game in the series released on the Sega Lindbergh hardware.
+Released on 25 February 2009 in Japan, Initial D Arcade Stage 5 was the second game in the series released on the Sega Lindbergh hardware.
 A few notable differences include massive physics changes.
 Compared to Arcade Stage 4/Extreme Stage, which used "drifting" physics, Arcade Stage 5 featured more realistic driving physics, which included tire and brake wear down.
 Although the tire and brake wear are not displayed anywhere in the game, experienced players can notice the difference in the change in physics as they progress in races.

 New characters that appeared for the first time in the game are Kobayakawa, Satoshi Omiya, Imposter Project D, Kai Kogashiwa (R.T.
 Katagiri S.V.), and Hideo Minagawa.

-New courses such as Happogahara, which used from Arcade Stage Ver.1 to Arcade Stage Ver.3/Street Stage (only daytime used is night) and only Extreme Stage appeared with full daytimes between day and night and Nagao, R.T.
+New courses such as Happogahara, which was used from Arcade Stage Ver.1 to Arcade Stage Ver.3/Street Stage (only daytime used is night) and only Extreme Stage appeared with full daytimes between day and night and Nagao, R.T.
 Katagiri S.V.'s home course.